Animation

 At school or college:

 If you want to go to university, A-levels or Highers in art and design, photography, drama and theatre, English, film studies, graphic design, graphic communication, media studies, physics, psychology or computing science are useful.
+Or you might want to take a level 3 vocational qualification in one of those subjects.
+Look at what your local college offers such as:

-- NCFE Level 3 Applied General Certificate in Art and Design
+• UAL Applied General Diploma in Art and Design

-- UAL Applied General Diploma/Extended Diploma in Art and Design
+• UAL Diploma/Extended Diploma in Art and Design

-- OCR Cambridge Technical Diploma in Art and Design (3D Design)
+• OCR Cambridge Technical Diploma in Art and Design (3D Design)

-- OCR Cambridge Technical Diploma in Art and Design (Graphic Design)
+• OCR Cambridge Technical Diploma in Art and Design (Graphic Design)

-- OCR Cambridge Technical Diploma in Art and Design (Photography)
+• OCR Cambridge Technical Diploma in Art and Design (Photography)

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
 See if you can find an apprenticeship as an edit assistant or in any role in post-production, even if it’s not in animation.
 You can always transfer your skills into animation at a later point.
-Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
+Check out What’s an apprenticeship? to learn more about apprenticeships and Find an apprenticeship to learn how to find one in your region, or approach companies directly.

 Get a degree: